krishaamer/green-filter-research/research/literature/ai.md

 -   Rogers (2022) defines the 4 phases of Pervasive Computing (PC).
 We can use all the data being recorded to provide a Digital Twin of the planet, nature, ecosystems and human actions to help us change our behavior and optimize for planetary wellbeing.

--   Blood testing and biomarkers allow people to track their health.
-I’m introducing the concept of ‘eco-markers’ to follow the sustainability of human activities.
+-   **Blood testing and biomarkers allow people to track their health.
+I’m introducing the concept of ‘eco-markers’ to follow the sustainability of human activities.**

-## Definition {#definition}

--   *The A-Z of AI* (n.d.) defines ***“AI is computer programming that learns and adapts”***.

 ### From Concept to Reality {#from-concept-to-reality}

 Since Isaac Asimov proposed the 3 laws of Robotics in 1942 and Alan Turing published the Turing Test for Machine intelligence (Turing (1950)), AI has come far, turning from a science-fiction concept into an everyday, mainstream reality.

-Especially in the last decade, AI-based solutions have become a mainstay in medical research, novel drug development, and patient care (Leite et al. (2021)), notably used for quickly finding potential COVID19 vaccines (Zafar & Ahamed (2022)), self-driving vehicles (passenger cars, delivery robots, drones in the sea and air, etc), and in many other industries, including AI-based assistants, which will be the focus here.
+Especially in the last decade, AI-based solutions have become a mainstay in medical research, novel drug development, and patient care (Leite et al. (2021); Holzinger et al. (2023)), notably used for quickly finding potential COVID19 vaccines (Zafar & Ahamed (2022)), self-driving vehicles (passenger cars, delivery robots, drones in the sea and air, etc), and in many other industries, including AI-based assistants, which will be the focus here.
 This chapter will look at AI in general and then focus on AI assistants in particular.

 Turing’s test proposed a game of imitation: can the AI imitate a human so well that the person asking it questions would be deceived, when simultaneously speaking to a real human and a computer AI, without realizing which is a machine.